 Unbelievably, Christmas Day sees the sharpest increase in fire-related insurance claims, so making sure your rental property is kitted out with at least one fire alarm on each storey, a fire blanket if appropriate, and a carbon monoxide alarm for extra measure should be top of your priority list!

-And with Christmas just a couple of months away, it could be a good idea to check in with your tenants in the weeks leading up to the festive period if you’re a Let Only or Rent Collection landlord with Romans.
-Test that everything in the property is fully functioning and check that your tenants are happy and prepared in the lead up to the big day.
+And with Christmas just a few weeks away, it could be a good idea to check in with your tenants in the lead up to the festive period if you’re a Let Only or Rent Collection landlord with Romans.
+Test that everything in the property is fully functioning and check that your tenants are happy.

 It’s also worth establishing in writing the procedure you would like your tenants to follow in the case of an emergency, and check that they have spare keys to save you any Christmas Day drama.
 However, if your property is Fully Managed by Romans, our team of Property Managers will do all of this for you.